-Oregon Franchise Law and FDD Registration
+Oregon Franchise Law

 Oregon is not a franchise registration state.
 Under Oregon franchise law if you maintain a current Franchise Disclosure Document (FDD) that has been issued in accordance with the Federal Franchise Rule you are not required to register or file your FDD with the state.
 Although FDD registration is not required, Oregon has enacted franchise relationship laws that govern the relationship between franchisor and franchisee.
 The Director of the Department of Consumer and Business Services regulates and enforces Oregon’s franchise laws.